markoskyritsis/TSP_Scripts/README.md

 # TSP_Scripts
-Some scripts for extracting geometric properties of Graphs using R. For example:
+Some scripts for extracting geometric properties of Travelling Salesperson Graphs using R. For example:

 Find intersections:
 The script helps detect intersections in TSP solutions.
 By setting a parameter to true, the script will highlight them as well.
 Either way it returns a list of intersection points.